apache/comdev-events-site/source/about/commcode/__index.md

 ## What Is Community Over Code?

-While Community Oer Code events vary from year to year and location to location, there are some components that you can count on happening at every Community Over Code.
+While Community Over Code events vary from year to year and location to location, there are some components that you can count on happening at every Community Over Code.

  - Community Over Code has at least 4 tracks of technical content, and often more.